simplesamlphp/simplesamlphp-module-sqlauth/docs/sql.md

 | email          | [ bob@example.com ] |
 | groupName      | [ users, staff ]    |

 In the below example, we have users in two separate databases and two authentication queries.
 Authentication queries are run in the order they are configured, and once an authentication query successfully authenticates a user it is deemed to be authenticated using that query, and no further authentication queries are run.
-In the below case, the username formats are defined (single lower case word for staff, suppliers have a "supp_" prefix), and as a result we can use the optional `username_regex` parameter to get a slight performance boost out of not running unneccessary queries.
+In the below case, the username formats are defined (single lower case word for staff, suppliers have a "supp_" prefix), and as a result we can use the optional `username_regex` parameter to get a slight performance boost out of not running unnecessary queries.

 ```php
 $config = [